-The Florida Department of Community Affairs (DCA) promulgates rules and adopts uniform construction standards.
+The Florida Department of Community Affairs, hereafter referred to as the Department, promulgates rules and adopts uniform construction standards.
 Some of their duties, as related to manufactured buildings, include:

 - Certifying all manufacturers of manufactured buildings that are closed-construction installed in Florida. - Processing and approving manufacturers' applications that are forwarded to them by third party agencies. - Periodically monitoring in-plant inspection procedures, frequency of inspection record keeping and the manufacturers' activities. - Investigating consumer complaints regarding potential building code deficiencies/violations and establishing a timetable to correct the deficiencies. - Upon meeting compliance, issuing a MB recertification insignia prior to relocation, modification, or change of occupancy within the state.
-As an alternative to recertification by DCA, the
+As an alternative to recertification by the department, the manufacturer, dealer, or owner of a